sivanitski/alis_vue_project_library/README.md

 ## Integrating your component:
 1. Add an object to the `projects` data object to represent your work on the project in `src/views/Library`
 2. Make sure to also add a child element to the `src/router/index` file.
 This will make sure that the Library redirects to your work when our community browses for examples.
-2. Make a pull request to our repo that you forked initially.
+3. Make a pull request to our repo that you forked initially.
-3. View your contribution in our component library at ......

 ## Guidelines
 #### Material Design